Please Enter more than 1 characters

 Image courtesy: Kadri Keung

-Takahashi Mizuki
+TAKAHASHI Mizuki

-Takahashi Mizuki
+TAKAHASHI Mizuki

 Takahashi Mizuki is the current Executive Director and Chief Curator of Centre for Heritage, Arts and Textile.
 She completed MA History of Art from both Waseda University, Tokyo and The School of Oriental and African Studies, University of London.